Introduction to AFS Licensing and Core Proofs

 Referencing Regulatory Guide 2

-To ensure thorough preparation of the B5 Financial Statements and Financial Resources core proof, applicants should consult Section E of the ASIC Regulatory Guide 2.
-This guide provides detailed instructions and essential information necessary for compiling the core proof document.
-Carefully reviewing this section is crucial to:
+Previously, to ensure thorough preparation of the B5 Financial Statements and Financial Resources core proof, applicants consulted Section E of the ASIC Regulatory Guide 2.
+This guide provided detailed instructions and essential information necessary for compiling the core proof document.
+Carefully reviewing this section was crucial to:

-- Understand Requirements: Gain a comprehensive understanding of ASIC’s expectations for the B5 core proof;
+- Understand Requirements: Gain a comprehensive understanding of ASIC’s former expectations for the B5 core proof;

 - Ensure Compliance: Address and document all aspects of the B5 core proof accurately as per ASIC’s guidelines; and